About (this site)

 I’ve written before about various other blogging engines and approaches I’ve used over the years, and while I think my preference is for a self-hosted out-of-the-box system like Ghost, its generally not worth the trouble of migrating at this point 😛

-Nowadays, I use a full AWS stack of S3, CloudFront, and Route 53.
+Being a static site, it’s comparably easy to host this in S3.
+I use a full AWS stack of S3, CloudFront, and Route 53.
 A decent guide to do this is here.

 One of my favorite people in the space of site performance is Ilya Grigorik, so I highly recommend checking out his stuff.